AnyBody/ammr/Docs/Scaling/lesson1.md

 ## ScalingStandard

 This scaling law produces a model with the default parameters for mass and size (corresponding roughly to the 50th percentile European male).
 It is used by default for non-specific models, or when there is no data available about the modeled subject.
-This law does not use the AnyMan file because there is no parameter to modify.
+This law has no input parameter to modify.

 With the AnyBody Modeling System you already have a repository of models available; for details please see the AnyBody Assistant available from